Celsius Holdings

 The Founding Vision

-The Celsius beverage concept and trademark was created by Greg Horn in 2003 and later licensed to Elite FX, a company founded in 2004.
-The naming was clever: "Celsius" evoked heat, temperature, and the thermogenic promise at the heart of the product.
+Horn created the Celsius beverage concept and trademark in 2003 and later licensed it to Elite FX, a company founded in 2004.
+Even the name did work.
+Celsius signaled temperature, intensity, and the “thermogenic” hook at the center of the pitch.

-The original formula was built around a proprietary blend that included green tea extract (containing the antioxidant EGCG), guarana seed extract for additional caffeine, and ginger root for both flavor and purported anti-inflammatory effects.
-Celsius contains 200 mg – 270 mg of caffeine, depending on the product line and size of the can.
-The company positioned this as "clinically proven" energy—a claim it backed with university studies published in peer-reviewed journals.
+The original formula centered on a proprietary blend that included green tea extract (with EGCG), guarana seed extract for extra caffeine, and ginger root for flavor and its purported benefits.
+Depending on the product line and can size, Celsius contained about 200 to 270 milligrams of caffeine.
+The company marketed the result as “clinically proven” energy, pointing to university studies published in peer-reviewed journals.

 Early Product & Scientific Positioning